 You may be starting to notice some of the symptoms of alcoholism or addiction in yourself or a loved one.
 But when do you confront them or seek help?
 It can be difficult to balance the line between loving support and enabling.

 If you or a loved one has tried to quit but has been unable to stop, they are dependent.
 Once someone becomes dependent, they continue to drink, which increases their tolerance.
 Tolerance leads them to drink more for the same effect and also increases the likelihood of medical, emotional, and relational consequences of drinking.

 One of the most common signs of alcohol addiction is morning shakes.
 Many people tend to drink in the morning just to function—and joke the symptoms off.
 This type of rationalization is also a sign that it may be time to seek help.
 Such symptoms can be dangerous.

-If you notice withdrawal symptoms or a need for alcohol to function normally, then it is time to confront the problem and seek help.
+If you notice alcohol withdrawal symptoms or a need for alcohol to function normally, then it is time to confront the problem and seek help.
 Alcohol withdrawal can be life-threatening and should be treated by medical professionals at an alcohol rehab facility chosen for its ability to offer comprehensive, custom care for your condition.

 Can You Quit Alcohol on Your Own?

 Those with alcoholism are often unable to stop on their own—and it’s not advised to try.
-Cravings for more alcohol paired with withdrawal symptoms can sometimes begin just hours after drinking—and they can last for months in extreme cases.
+Cravings for more alcohol paired with alcohol withdrawal symptoms can sometimes begin just hours after drinking—and they can last for months in extreme cases.
 Alone, this frequently forces the strongest to drink again.